 - URL match: Set the category based on a match in the URL.
 For example, if there is /products in the URL, set the category for the page to Products.
 For results that do not fit into a category, you should insert a default value, like Other.

 - XPath: Define the category using an X Path query

 Image (optional): Use the following to determine the image displayed alongside a search engine’s result:

 - Open graph: The image will be defined by og:image.
-If this is required, the filed must be present for the crawler to index the field.
+If this is required, the field must be present for the crawler to index the field.

 - Cludo meta: The image will be defined by cludo:image.
-If this is required, the filed must be present for the crawler to index the field.
+If this is required, the field must be present for the crawler to index the field.

 - XPath: Define the image using X Path query.
-If this is required, the filed must be present for the crawler to index the field.
+If this is required, the field must be present for the crawler to index the field.

 For any additional content that may need to be pulled, such as price, location, department, etc., custom fields can be created using an open graph tag, Cludo meta tag, Meta tag, URL match, or XPath.

 For Professional, Business, and Enterprise customers, files are automatically crawled and displayed within a Documents category.
 You can also choose to customize the category based on a URL match, HTTP header, or ignore the files from being categorized.